gonzalobarbitta/helm-operator/README.md

         └── helm-operator.yaml
 ```

 Organizing our code this way would allow us to have a different configuration per environments.
-This is specially useful if  for instance, our sbx and dev accounts sync to different Git repositories, if there is some sort of automated load testing in dev account, or in case we do not want to promote versions to production that include breaking changes without manual intervention first.
+This is specially useful if  for instance, our sbx and dev accounts sync to different Git repositories, if there is some sort of automated load testing in dev account, or if we do not want to promote versions to production that include breaking changes without manual intervention first.